 To buy crystals click here

-Delica beads are perfectly cylindrical modern Japanese glass beads with thin walls and large holes.
+Delicas are small, perfectly cylindrical modern Japanese glass beads with thin walls and large holes.
+They are manufactured by Miyuki.
 They come in 2 sizes; a size 11 and a size 8 (often known as a double delica).
 Delicas are the best choice for bead weaving (on or off loom) and beadwork patterns such as peyote, brick stitch and square stitch as they lie beautifully flat.
-Our Beadworkers Guild books are a good source of further information on this type of beadwork.

 To buy size 11 delica beads click here